martinmoene/string-lite/README.md

 find_first_of: position of character in set in string - char*-char*
 find_first_of: position of character in set in string - string-char*
 find_first_of: position of character in set in string - string-string
+find_first_of: position of character in set in string - string-string_view
+find_first_of: position of character in set in string - string_view-string_view
 find_first_of: position of character in set in string: string-std::regex
 find_first_of_re: position of character in set in string: string-char*
 find_last_of: position of character in set in string - char*-char*
 find_last_of: position of character in set in string - string-char*
 find_last_of: position of character in set in string - string-string
+find_last_of: position of character in set in string - string-string_view
+find_last_of: position of character in set in string - string_view-string_view
 find_last_of: position of character in set in string: string-std::regex
 find_last_of_re: position of character in set in string: string-char*
 find_first_not_of: position of character in set in string - char*-char*
 find_first_not_of: position of character in set in string - string-char*
 find_first_not_of: position of character in set in string - string-string
+find_first_not_of: position of character in set in string - string-string_view
+find_first_not_of: position of character in set in string - string_view-string_view
 find_first_not_of: position of character in set in string: optionally use find_first_of([^...]): string-std::regex
 find_first_not_of_re: position of character in set in string: optionally use find_first_of_re([^...]): string-char*
 find_last_not_of: position of character in set in string - char*-char*
 find_last_not_of: position of character in set in string - string-char*
 find_last_not_of: position of character in set in string - string-string
+find_last_not_of: position of character in set in string - string-string_view
+find_last_not_of: position of character in set in string - string_view-string_view
 find_last_not_of: position of character in set in string: optionally use find_last_of([^...]): string-std::regex[.TODO]
 find_last_not_of_re: position of character in set in string: optionally find_last_of_re([^...]): string-char*[.TODO]
 to_lowercase: Return string in lowercase - char*